LoganDavidTalbot/IntelligentAppFactory/docs/well-architected/overview.md

 ![Well-architected Framework](../images/Well-architected%20Framework.gif)

-Evaluating Intelligent Apps, it is common to do a proof of concept (PoC) which can be done fairly quickly.
-This can cause a common miss conception that Intelligent Apps are easy to build and can be ready to passed to users in production in a matter of days.
-This could not be further of the truth and in order to make intelligent applications production ready you will need to consider these items which are modeled around cloud hyper-scalers Well-Architected Framework[^1] [^2] [^3].
+When evaluating Intelligent Apps, it's common to conduct a proof of concept (PoC), which can be completed relatively quickly.
+This often leads to a misconception that Intelligent Apps are easy to build and can be made production-ready in just a few days.
+However, this is far from the truth.
+To prepare intelligent applications for production, several factors need to be considered.
+These considerations are modeled around the Well-Architected Frameworks provided by major cloud providers[^1] [^2] [^3].

 <div class="grid cards" markdown>